sainip1atwit/Pool-Project/README.md

 ## Goals

-Use some machine learning library (likely scikit) to train a model and predict a best shot

-Potentially look into adding some other features for UI (TBD)
+Current:
+    Use OpenCV to keep track of the cue ball

+Future:
+    Track other balls on table
+    Get next shot on a 9-ball game
+    Potentially have a best shot to play (Ambitious/Far Future)

 ## Steps

 1. Apply GaussianBlur and HSV to get a circle around the cue ball

     a. https://stackoverflow.com/questions/63730808/golf-ball-tracking-in-python-opencv-with-different-color-balls

+2. Use the above step to get other balls on the table